skoude/skoude.github.io/_posts/2015-07-08-Using-dynamic-inventory.markdown

 `openstack.py`, `openstack.yml` and your normal inventory file (for example host) to this inventory directory.

-Now, because all of our inventories are on a sub folder called `inventory` we can just point the ansible to use that directory as inventory file.
+Because all of our inventories are on a sub-folder called `inventory` we can just point the ansible to use that directory as inventory file:

-For example just execute a command

 {% highlight bash %}
 ansible -i inventory your_host -m service -a 'name=ssh state=restarted'